 2. Personal loan

-Getting a personal loan for your home renovation in Singapore is another option.
+Getting a personal loan in Singapore for your home renovation is another option.
 Similar to a renovation loan, it’s an unsecured loan, so no collateral is needed.

 While the interest rate for personal loans in Singapore is higher than that of renovation loans, personal loans are not limited to renovation works.
 You have the freedom to spend the money on anything you want, including furniture and electronics.